zebrunner/carina/docs/configuration.md

 	</tr>
 	<tr>
 		<td>retry_count</td>
 		<td>Number of test-retryings in case of failure.
-The default value 0 means that the test will be performed only once</td>
+The default value 0 means that a test will be performed only once</td>
 		<td>Integer</td>
 	</tr>
 		<tr>